TheSmitchell/batches/README.md

 # Batches

 Various Windows batch files that have served as a means to an end.
 Or an end to a means?
+Whatever.
+That's not important.
+What's important is cookies.
+And cheesy cheddar rolls.
+And tortillas.
+Really, anything that is edible that comes in batches.

 ## MySQL Backup